kkogler/ComparePro/replit.md

 ## Overview

-BestPrice is a multi-tenant retail inventory management platform designed for the firearms retail industry.
-The system enables retail stores to manage product catalogs, integrate with multiple wholesale vendors, implement dynamic pricing strategies, and synchronize inventory across multiple channels.

-The platform operates as a SaaS application with subscription-based billing through Zoho, serving multiple retail companies, each with their own stores, users, and vendor integrations.
-The core value proposition is automated vendor catalog synchronization, competitive pricing analysis, and streamlined inventory management.
+BestPrice is a multi-tenant retail inventory management platform for the firearms retail industry.
+It offers product catalog management, integration with multiple wholesale vendors, dynamic pricing strategies, and inventory synchronization across channels.
+The platform is a SaaS application with subscription-based billing, serving multiple retail companies with their own stores, users, and vendor integrations.
+Its core value is automated vendor catalog synchronization, competitive pricing analysis, and streamlined inventory management.

 ## User Preferences